ms-iot/lsdk/docs/grapeboard.md

 udisksctl power-off -b /dev/sdx
 ```

 Insert the SD card to your grapeboard and power on.
 You should see linux boot.
+You can log in and interact with the device over the serial terminal.
 The login credentials are:
 ```
 Username: root
 Password: root